California newt: Toxicity and predation

 Like other genus Taricha members, the glands in the skin of Taricha torosa secrete the potent neurotoxin tetrodotoxin, which is hundreds of times more toxic than cyanide.
 This is the same toxin found in pufferfish and harlequin frogs.
 Researchers believe bacteria synthesize tetrodotoxin, and the animals that employ the neurotoxin acquire it through consumption of these bacteria.
 This neurotoxin is strong enough to kill most vertebrates, including humans.

 Due to their toxicity, California newts have few natural predators.
 Garter snakes are the most common, and some species have developed a genetic resistance to tetrodotoxin.
 The mutations in the snake's genes that conferred resistance to the toxin have resulted in a selective pressure that favors newts that produce more potent levels of toxin.
 Increases in newt toxicity then apply a selective pressure favoring snakes with mutations conferring even greater resistance.
 This evolutionary arms race has resulted in the newts producing levels of toxin far in excess of what is needed to kill any other conceivable predator.

+Taricha torosa has also been known to utilize the "unken reflex" in response to threats from predators.
+In this posture the California Newt stretches out flexes the dorsal side of their body shooting their head and tail into the air, and exposing their brightly colored underbelly.
+This variation of the unken reflex seems to be species-specific and differs from Taricha granulosa due to the tail remaining straight instead of curling.